-- Reckless handling, display or discharge of a deadly weapon or dangerous object
+- Recklessly displaying, handling, and/or discharging a weapon or similar dangerous object

 Should a person violate any of these areas of the law, they could be charged with a class 1 misdemeanor or a class 6 felony if the offense involved a deadly weapon or dangerous object.

 MayesTelles PLLC - Defense Against False Charges of Disorderly Conduct

 At MayesTelles PLLC, a Phoenix criminal defense lawyer could defend you in court with experienced and determined representation.
 Wrongful convictions of disorderly conduct are possible without having adequate defense from a skilled lawyer.
-Penalties for such convictions range from six months to 2 years in prison, depending on whether it was a misdemeanor or a felony and whether or not the crime was considered to be aggravated.
+Penalties for such convictions range from six months to two years in prison, depending on whether it was a misdemeanor or a felony and whether or not the crime was considered to be aggravated.

 If you have been arrested for disorderly conduct, defend your rights and your freedom by contacting a member of the legal team at MayesTelles PLLC.